Metro E Line (Minnesota): Central alignment

 From the start of the project it was known that the E Line would travel along Hennepin Avenue from Washington Avenue downtown to Uptown Transit Station.
 At the time of the Arterial Transitway Corridors Study, Route 6 buses were only in motion 39% of the time between Uptown Transit Station and 7th Street downtown.
 Average speeds were sometimes just 6 miles per hour.
 From Uptown Transit Center to Franklin Avenue during morning rush hours, buses carried 49% of people traveling in the corridor while only making up 3% of vehicles.
 During the evening rush hours, buses carried 45% of people traveling in the corridor and only 2% of vehicles.
 To help speed up service and improve reliability, the City of Minneapolis and Metro Transit partnered for a bus lane pilot on Hennepin Avenue between Franklin and Uptown in May 2018.
 The pilot removed on-street parking south of 26th Avenue for southbound buses and on-street parking north of 26th Avenue for northbound buses.
 There was a three-day test from May 15 to 17 to gather public feedback and better understand bus lanes.

 After the pilot concluded, the bus lanes were removed and on-street parking was restored.
 The pilot received positive feedback, but neither the City of Minneapolis or Metro Transit had near-term plans to permanently implement bus lanes in the corridor.
 On September 7, 2019, painted bus lanes were permanently installed on Hennepin between Franklin Avenue and Lake Street, the first painted bus lanes in Minnesota.
 The same day painted bus lanes were also installed on Chicago Avenue, which operates the busiest bus route on the system, Route 5, and is planned for the METRO D Line.
 The improvement resulted in more consistent travel times and a reduction of travel times by 12 percent.

 In downtown Minneapolis enhanced stations are being constructed with the Hennepin Avenue reconstruction project.
 The approved project layout, currently under construction, includes four rapid bus stations at Hennepin & 3rd/4th Streets, 5th Street, 7th/8th Streets, and 10th/11th Streets.

 Northern alignment

 Metro Transit proposed three alternatives north of Washington Avenue in downtown Minneapolis.
 The first option had the route end near Washington Avenue in downtown.
 The second option took the route over the Mississippi River into Nicollet Island/East Bank before taking the University Avenue/4th Street pair into Southeast Minneapolis.
 The route would pass through the Marcy-Holmes neighborhood and Dinkytown, serving a large student population.
 The route would run along the northern edge of the University of Minnesota campus before terminating at Stadium Village station.
-The third option was identical to the second, but with an extension along University Avenue to Westgate station in St. Paul.
+The third option was identical to the second, but with an extension along University Avenue to Westgate station in Saint Paul.

 The option into Southeast Minneapolis was selected as the preferred alignment, with the final terminus to be decided during the engineering phase in 2020.